 With the SharePoint Framework, your organization can easily build solutions that easily integrate the capabilities available in SharePoint and Office 365.
 SharePoint Framework solutions work across modern web technologies and different mobile devices so you can create productive experiences and apps that are responsive and mobile-ready from day one.
-In order to get the moust benefit from SharePoint Framework solutions, your organization should have an actionable governance plan covering the most important project management considerations.
+To get the most benefit from SharePoint Framework solutions, your organization should have an actionable governance plan covering the most important project management considerations.

 Anatomy of SharePoint Framework solutions

-SharePoint Framework solutions consist of two parts: code (often referred to as web part bundle), deployed to a URL, and an .sppkg file that contains web part manifest with a URL pointing to the location where the web part code is deployed.
+SharePoint Framework solutions consist of two parts: code (often referred to as a web part bundle) deployed to a URL, and an .sppkg file that contains a web part manifest with a URL pointing to the location where the web part code is deployed.
 There are no particular restrictions to where the code is deployed, as long as users working with the web part can access the web part code.
-Organizations can choose for example to have their web parts deployed to the Office 365 public CDN, Azure storage or a privately owned web server.
+Organizations can choose, for example, to have their web parts deployed to the Office 365 public CDN, Azure storage, or a privately-owned web server.